silvershop/silvershop-core/docs/en/01_Getting_Set_Up/02_Upgrading.md

 # 1.0

-# Images are lost
+## Images are lost

 This is because Product images are now Image DataObjects, instead of Product_Image DataObjects.
 Try running the ShopMigrationTask.

-# 'FeaturedProduct' field renamed to 'Featured' on Product model
+## 'FeaturedProduct' field renamed to 'Featured' on Product model

+## OrderForm checkout template variable has been replaced with Form

+Also note that the OrderForm class is gone, and we now have CheckoutForm.

 # 0.9

-# Prices are missing
+## Prices are missing

 I've renamed Price database field to BasePrice, as part of work to make pricing system more flexible.
 Try running the ShopMigrationTask.